Tiny Harris Admits She & T.I. Aren’t Over Despite Divorce Filing, ‘TIP Needs To Come Back To Me’ [Video]

-Tiny Harris appears to be making it pretty clear that she’s not ready to split with estranged husband T.I., also known as TIP, just yet, despite Tiny filing for divorce for her husband of almost seven years last month.
+Tiny Harris appears to be making it pretty clear that she’s not ready to split with estranged husband T.I. (also known as TIP) just yet despite Tiny filing for divorce for her husband of almost seven years last month.

-Harris, whose real name is Tameka Cottle, recently opened up about the current state of her relationship with T.I. during a recent video chat with fans, where she hinted that her divorce filing doesn’t necessarily mean a breakup for herself and the rapper.
+Harris, whose real name is Tameka Cottle, recently opened up about the current state of her relationship with T.I. during a recent video chat with fans.
+She hinted that her divorce filing doesn’t necessarily mean a breakup for herself and the rapper.

-The Shade Room posted footage of the video Tiny uploaded to social media in which she discussed her romance with T.I., who she married back in 2010, and it looks like Harris is confirming her and TIP’s split may be off by admitting that her rapper husband “needs to come back” to her.
+The Shade Room posted footage of the video Tiny uploaded to social media in which she discussed her romance with T.I., who she married back in 2010.
+It looks like Harris is confirming her and TIP’s split may be off by admitting that her rapper husband “needs to come back” to her.

 “He [needs] to come back to me, baby,” Harris can be heard saying in the clip about T.I., who she filed for divorce from in 2016 despite the twosome being together for around 15 years.
-“He [needs] to come on back to me… I’m where I’m supposed to be,” Tiny continued.
+“He [needs] to come on back to me… I’m where I’m supposed to be.”

 TSR Staff: Kyle Anfernee Instagram: @Kyle.Anfernee A couple of weeks ago Tiny Harris filed for divorce from T.I. but it looks like there may still be hope for the two! _________________________________ Relationships can be tough #Roommates but sometimes you have to walk away for the other person to see what they’re truly missing out on.
 Tiny recently appeared on Instagram Live and it looks like TIP may get another chance if he gets it together. _________________________________A fan asked Tiny about her relationship status, She said: _________________________________ “He need to come back to me, baby.
 He need to come on back to me… I’m where I’m supposed to be at!” _________________________________ #Roommates –Read more at TheShadeRoom.com